-Description: Issues Addressed The guiding principles and best practices for working with CBO partners and communities established for the listening sessions should be formally adopted by the agencies.
-Relationship building Includes practices around fair compensation for CBOs, community groups, and individuals, prioritizing community preferences, timelines for building relationships, and commitment to transparency and follow-up.
-Fair compensation Organizational • Modify or create language translation and interpretation contracts that support this work and ensure the contracts include pre-planning meetings as part of the scope of the contract. commitmentSustainability
+Description: Issues Addressed

+The guiding principles and best practices for working with CBO partners and communities established for the listening sessions should be formally adopted by the agencies.

+- Includes practices around fair compensation for CBOs, community groups, and individuals, prioritizing community preferences, timelines for building relationships, and commitment to transparency and follow-up.

+- Modify or create language translation and interpretation contracts that support this work and

+ensure the contracts include pre-planning meetings as part of the scope of the contract.

+- Relationship

+- buildingFair compensation

+- Organizational commitment

+- Sustainability